browserslist/browserslist/README.md

 4. `browserslist` key in `package.json` file in current or parent directories.
    **We recommend this way.**
-5. If the above methods did not produce a valid result Browserslist will use defaults: `> 1%, last 2 versions, Firefox ESR`.
+5. If the above methods did not produce a valid result Browserslist will use defaults:
+   `> 1%, last 2 versions, Firefox ESR, not dead`.

 You can specify the versions by queries (case insensitive):